Advanced mirror shapes for mode enhancement in plano-concave cavities: Suggested use cases for plano-concave mirror shaping

 \section{Suggested use cases for plano-concave mirror shaping}

-Having established the potential for performance improvements (Sec.~\ref{sec: performance of shaped mirrors}), we now discuss how to determine whether shaped plano-concave cavities might be useful given a set of geometrical limitations ($L$, $D$, $\lambda$, and $\lnotclip$).
+Having found that mirror shaping can improve the performance of plano-concave cavities, we now discuss how to determine whether shaped plano-concave cavities might be useful given a set of geometrical limitations ($L$, $D$, $\lambda$, and $\lnotclip$).
 This discussion assumes there is a target value of $\cintdirect$ (henceforth $\cintdirecttarget$), above which the cavity performance will be deemed acceptable for the application.
 Calculating $\cintdirectpc$ (Eq.~(\ref{eq: cint pc limit})), $\cintdirectcclimit$ (Eq.~(\ref{eq: cint concave concave large diameter limit})), and the retroreflective optimised $\cintdirect$ (henceforth $\cintdirectretopt$) establishes four regimes.

 \begin{itemize} \item $\cintdirecttarget<\cintdirectpc$: The target performance is achievable with a plano-concave cavity with spherical mirrors. \item $\cintdirectpc<\cintdirecttarget<\cintdirectretopt$: Mirror shaping can serve to achieve the target performance in a plano-concave design. \item $\cintdirectretopt < \cintdirecttarget < \cintdirectcclimit$: The target performance is likely possible with a concave-concave design, but not with a plano-concave cavity. \item $\cintdirecttarget > \cintdirectcclimit$: The target performance is not possible with a concave-concave cavity with spherical mirrors, even if perfectly aligned. \end{itemize}